mindspore-ai/vllm-mindspore/README.md

-# dalang
+# DALang

 #### Description
 DALang project is a collection of programming language, intermediate representation, and runtime, designed for AI (abbreviated as DA).
+It's under development by now.

 #### Software Architecture
 ![dalang architecture](./doc/architecture.svg)